awsdocs/amazon-ec2-user-guide-windows/doc_source/install-amd-driver.md

 An instance with an attached AMD GPU, such as a G4ad instance, must have the appropriate AMD driver installed\.
 Depending on your requirements, you can either use an AMI with the driver preinstalled or download a driver from Amazon S3\.

-To install NVIDIA drivers on an instance with an attached NVIDIA GPU, such as a G4dn instance, see [Install NVIDIA drivers on Windows instances](install-nvidia-driver.md) instead\.
+To install NVIDIA drivers on an instance with an attached NVIDIA GPU, such as a G4dn instance, see [Install NVIDIA drivers](install-nvidia-driver.md) instead\.
+To install AMD drivers on a Linux instance, see [Install AMD drivers on a Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html)\.

 **Contents**
 + [AMD Radeon Pro Software for Enterprise Driver](#amd-radeon-pro-software-for-enterprise-driver)